Introduction to Judaism

 Tuesday Night Learning

-Join Rabbi Joshua Stanton for Adult Education opportunities throughout the year on Tuesday evenings from 6:30-7:30 pm.
+Join Rabbi Josh Stanton for lively and discussion-based Adult Education opportunities.
+These will take place throughout the year on Tuesday evenings from 6:30-7:30 pm.
 Whether this is your first chance to learn Jewishly, or you grew up going to Yeshiva, there will be something here for you.
-For more information, keep reading below or e-mail Rabbi Joshua Stanton directly.
+For more information, keep reading below or e-mail Rabbi Josh Stanton directly.
 Please note: we have carefully scheduled classes, so that they do not conflict with Shira with Shira sessions.

 Adult Education in 5780: Year of Renewal